renswilderom/renswilderom.github.io/index.md

 ![home](/assets/img/home_2.jpeg)
-Photo by author, taken in Carpathian mountains, 2021
+Photo taken by the author in the Carpathian mountains, Ukraine, 2021